Pumpkin: Health Benefits, Uses & Tasty Recipes

 Pumpkin season is from September to November, peaking in October.
 This is when you’ll find the freshest pumpkins in stores.

-What are the potential downsides of eating pumpkin?
+What are the potential downsides of eating pumpkins?

 Pumpkin is generally safe but often mixed with sugar and fat in pies and lattes.
 Those with kidney issues or on certain meds should watch their potassium intake.
 Pumpkin seeds can also cause digestive problems for some.